Touqeer001/Blog-Web-Application-Using-Mern-Stack/README.md

 ## Getting Started

-This project was built using React, Redux, Chakra UI, HTML, CSS, JavaScript, Rest API, Node JS, Express and MongoDB with JWT and RazorPay integration.
-It is an e-commerce web application and for running on your local environment you should follow these guidelines.
+This project was built using React,MAterialUi, JavaScript, Rest API, Node JS, Express and MongoDB with JWT.
+It is an Blog web application and for running on your local environment you should follow these guidelines.

 ### Prerequisites